 - The monsters in Mermaid Saga would have been a little ridiculous no matter what, given their ridiculously oversize eyes.
 The capital mistake, though, was to have the first one in the manga be a still-sentient Woobie with a speech impediment.
 It's hard to take the later Smash Mooks seriously at all.
 (To be fair, the primary fear here isn't being killed by one of these freaks, but turning into one of them.)

-- Mimi no Kaidan, illustrated by horror master Junji Ito, features some prime nightmare retardant, particularly on this page.
+- Mimi no Kaidan, illustrated by horror master Junji Ito, features some prime nightmare retardant.
 Works best on a small screen and out of context.

 - Quite a few of Junji Ito's works suffer from this because of their sheer absurdity.
 They would be scary if they weren't so ridiculous and unrealistic.